xnajasho/tp/docs/DeveloperGuide.md

 Use case resumes at step 2

 ###### Use case: View all friends
+MSS
+1. User opens friendbook.
+2. FriendBook displays list of user friends.

+Extensions
+1a.
+User requests to list friends.
+Use case resumes at step 2
+2a.
+The list is empty
+ Use case ends

 ###### Use case: Add different social media platforms to friend
 ###### Use case: Filter friends by tag
 ##### Birthday Feature